lijinwill/Car-Plate-Detection-using-FasterRCNN-in-Matlab/README.md

 Issues：
 1.Maybe need Matlab R2018b version or higher.
 2.You may confront “Out of memory” , when detecting car plate in a video card that has 2GB of memory or less .
 If this problems occur , use cpu for detection.
+3.The size of I must be larger than [224 224].
+The minimum size is defined by the network's image input layer.

 Results:
 ![complex background](https://github.com/lijinwill/Car-Plate-Detection-using-FasterRCNN-in-Matlab/blob/master/images/1.jpg)